-If you have Generalized Anxiety Disorder you will experience chronic, excessive, and uncontrollable worry, be on edge, be easily fatigued, have difficulty concentrating, feel irritable, experience muscle tension, and have problems sleeping.
+If you have Generalized Anxiety Disorder you will experience chronic, excessive, and uncontrollable worry.
+You may also be on edge, be easily fatigued, have difficulty concentrating, feel irritable, experience muscle tension, and have problems sleeping.

 GAD is one of the most common anxiety disorders.
-Studies show that at least one out of every 20 individuals will suffer from GAD at some time in their life.
+Canadian data suggest that one out of every 12 individuals will suffer from GAD at some time in their life.
 It can be mild or it can contribute to unemployment and serious family and social problems.

-GAD can lead to other problems such as fear of meeting people (social phobia), severe panic attacks (panic disorder), and depression.
+GAD can lead to other problems such as fear of meeting people (social anxiety disorder), severe panic attacks (panic disorder), and depression.
 If left untreated, those with GAD are at greater risk of developing medical problems such as heart disease, diabetes, and cancer.